waltscode/Regex_Explained/gist-template.md

 The following was copied from the MDN webdocs website URL https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions
 ```
-Using regular expressions in JavaScript
+"Using regular expressions in JavaScript
 Regular expressions are used with the RegExp methods test() and exec() and with the String methods match(), matchAll(), replace(), replaceAll(), search(), and split().

 Method	Description